Exact solutions of Cotton Gravity in its Codazzi formulation: LTB dust solutions in Cotton Gravity

 whose solution is very similar to the CG Schwarzschild-like solution \eqref{Schw2}

-where we can identify $\beta(r)=2M(r)$ as the effective mass of comoving dust layers, while $\gamma(r)$ and $\lambda(r)$ are arbitrary functions with inverse length and inverse square length units that appear as integration constants.
+where we can identify $\beta(r)=2M(r)$ as the effective quasi local mass of comoving dust layers, while $\gamma(r)$ and $\lambda(r)$ are arbitrary functions with inverse length and inverse square length units that appear as integration constants.
 Equation \eqref{Flike2} becomes now

-Notice that the quadratic term leads to the cosmological constant, which need not be imposed, but can be incorporated directly in the modification of the Friedman-like equation \eqref{Flike2} by setting $\lambda(r)=(8\pi/3)\Lambda$.
+Notice that the quadratic term leads to an $r$-dependent cosmological constant $\lambda(r)R^2$, which need not be imposed, but can be incorporated directly in the modification of the Friedman-like equation \eqref{Flike2} by the particular case $\lambda(r)=(8\pi/3)\Lambda$.
 The term $\gamma(r) R$ is analogous to the extra linear term in the Schwarzschild CG solution \eqref{Schw2}.

 We emphasize that we have derived a non-trivial CG solution for the LTB metric \eqref{LTBmetric} with a dust source given by \eqref{LTBdust}.
-While LTB models in GR with a nonzero $\Lambda$ (LTB de Sitter) are also characterized by \eqref{LTBmetric} and \eqref{LTBdust}, the metric functions $R,\,\,R^\prime$ must be now computed with the solution $R(t,r)$ obtained with the CG Friedman-like equation \eqref{Flike3}, which contains the term $\gamma R$ and thus are necessarily different from those obtained in GR from \eqref{Flike} (with $\Lambda$ zero or nonzero).
+While LTB models in GR with a nonzero $\Lambda$ (LTB de Sitter) are also characterized by \eqref{LTBmetric} and \eqref{LTBdust}, the metric functions $R,\,\,R^\prime$ must be now computed with the solution $R(t,r)$ obtained with the CG Friedman-like equation \eqref{Flike3}, which contains the term $\gamma(r) R$ and $\lambda(r) R^2$ thus are necessarily different from those obtained in GR from \eqref{Flike} (with $\Lambda$ zero or nonzero).

 As with FLRW models, the modification of the Friedman-like equation leading to \eqref{Flike3} also involves a change of the spatial curvature.
 To illustrate this fact, we stress first that a modified Friedman-like equation modifies the kinematic parameters (expansion scalar $\Theta$ and shear tensor $\sigma_{ab}$) in the extrinsic curvature of the hypersurfaces orthogonal to $u^a$